chrisjohn727/sample/README.md

 This guide assumes that you are running a development instance of Kognifai and have completed the necessary steps to successfully do so.

-To know more information on how to install and configure Kognifai Application Framework, refer to
+To know how to install and configure Kognifai Application Framework, refer to
 * [Install and Configure Application Framework](https://github.com/chrisjohn727/sample/wiki).

 ## QuickStart